Frequently Asked Questions

 - Photo ID is required at time of contract signing.
 Minimum age to rent space is 18 years of age.

-- Youth events must have adequate adult supervision (25 years of age or older).
+- Youth events must have adequate adult supervision.
+For any events after 9pm, the host must be 21 (Security must be 25 years of age or older).

 - All events must end by 12AM and the building must be clear and locked by 1AM (Note: Temporary Phase 5 limit requires private events to end by 9pm.
 Co-sponsored events may run longer)

 - Absolutely no fire arms or weapons are allowed in the building.